diffurr/aoc2019/README.md

 # aoc2019
-My attempt to solve puzzles from Advent of Code 2019
+My attempts to solve puzzles from Advent of Code 2019